Were you all excited about your new website but now feel demotivated because, after two months, it’s still not ranking well on Google?

 7. Create A Fake Buzz

-Trying to get rid of Google Sandbox faster?
+Are you trying to get rid of Google Sandbox faster?
 It is time to use the good old trick of creating a fake buzz.
-You can use a proper press release to completely reverse or eliminate the sandbox effect.
+A proper press release can completely reverse or eliminate the sandbox effect.

 For this to work, consider some high-quality press release services that can get the job done for you.
 While hiring a press release service to create a fake buzz, ensure the links you use are nofollow.
 If you use too many links to the dofollow criteria, it might cause more harm than good.

-Many website owners believe nofollow links will pass no link juice to your website, messing with Google’s results.
+Many website owners believe that nofollow links will pass no link juice to your website, which will mess with Google’s results.
 However, the truth is a bit different!
 Nofollow links, when used right, pass SEO juice to websites.

 Set Yourself Free From Google Sandbox!

-There is no point in running a website only to see that it is not ranking well on Google.
+There is no point in running a website only to see that it does not rank well on Google.
 But it isn’t just algorithms you have to worry about.

 You must have understood by now that to rank high on Google, you must know how to play the long game.
 You will most likely encounter a sandbox period when you publish a new site on Google.
-And by following the steps in our guide, it won’t be too hard for you to resolve the issue.
-However, retaining your rank will be the next challenge, so be sure to do your research.
+Following the steps in our guide won’t be too hard for you to resolve the issue.
+However, retaining your rank will be the next challenge, as will your research.

 If none of these methods works for you, or you would like professional assistance, please contact us.
 With years of experience in search engine optimisation and content marketing, our team has produced unparalleled ranking results for new sites we have developed.
 We’re here to help small businesses in Australia, so let us help you!